 BBDO is the agency behind the campaign and as with any big campaign there were some rough points, sometimes my own fault.
 But I have grown as an artist and person throughout the campaign and I am very grateful for the experience.

 This started as a pitch for a kids show.
 We liked the characters so much that Hornet Inc and I made it into a little short.

 Animators Jeff Lee and Bill Burg put in a huge amount of great work.
 And the main character was voiced by Tavet Gillson who cracks me up.

 Characters designed by Andres Gutierrez Torres.
 Character modeling by Erwin Riau.
 Rigging by Meghdad Asadi.
 That cool sculpture by Dave Soto.

 This was my first commercial!
 It was all downhill from here.

-This was a spot we did for the Toyota Yaris, a hybrid car.
+This is a spot I directed for the Toyota Yaris, a hybrid car.
 The concept starts with a red line on a heart rate monitor that turns into the Yaris.
-The increasing speed and heart rate crescendo with a reveal of another Toyota hybrid, the TS050 F1 race car.

 Style frames for Rama, a type of butter... thing.

-I did a fair bit of the actual work on this one.
-To accomplish the stop motion origami affect in CG I actually modeled the props frame by frame as they unfolded.
+A spot I directed for Aaron's, a rent-to-own type store.
+To accomplish the stop motion papercraft effect in CG I actually modeled the props frame by frame as they unfolded.
 The character herself was animated by Matt Parent.